 When is CAMP?

 CAMP is a week long and takes place once a year in the summer.
-The dates for our summer 2018 season are July 29th - August 5th 2018.
+The dates for our summer 2019 season are will be announced this winter.

 Where is CAMP?

 CAMP travels to different locations (often remote and rural places) across the continental US.
 In the past our residencies have taken place in Vermont, North Carolina and Wyoming.
 Our residency changes locations to allow new artists to attend, explore exciting beautiful new places, remove artists from their everyday routine and remain in flux.
-CAMP2018 will be located in Northport, Washington, a beautiful area in the north western part of Washington state, just two hours from the Canada border.
+The location for CAMP 2019 will be announced this winter.

 How much does it cost?